 William Beamont, a man truly deserving of the title ‘Warrington’s Greatest Citizen’ died on 6 June 1889 and is buried at Christ Church, Padgate.
 125 years after his death, All Things Warrington hopes articles such as this will help keep his memory alive.

 If anyone embodied the spirit of the statement “education, education, education” it was William Beamont.
 At a time when literacy levels in Warrington were poor (in 1851 only 12% of the town’s children attended day school) he firmly believed every child, whatever their gender, deserved an education, a belief he backed up with hard cash and personal action.
 He was an active member of the management committee of St. Paul’s Boys’ School (more commonly known as Heathside School) and paid for a number of school buildings to be built out of his own pocket including Heathside Girls’ School in 1879 and two extensions to Orford’s National School in 1880 and 1884.
 He was also an avid supporter of adult education, delivering lectures to Warrington’s Mechanics Institute and donating large sums to Warrington Grammar School and Warrington Arts College.
 It is fitting that 125 years after his death, Warrington’s Beamont Collegiate Academy still carries his name.

-Warrington's first mayor, William Beamont, aged 52, in an 1849 painting by Thomas Francis Dicksee.
+Header image shows a painting of William Beamont, aged 52, by Thomas Francis Dicksee.